• Skip to primary navigation

 Overhead photo of various bowls of ingredients from the recipe.

-Unsalted butter - I always use softened butter at room temperature for this recipe, it helps when whipping with the sugar and gives the bread a lightness.
+Unsalted butter - we always use softened butter at room temperature for this recipe, it helps when whipping with the sugar and gives the bread a lightness.
 Although not tested for this recipe, you could substitute for a vegan version.

 Substitutions/Customisations